-The stunning girlfriend of Prince Harry has Irish roots, and one of her relatives worked in Windsor Castle as part of the household staff.
+The Duchess of Sussex Meghan Markle has Irish roots, and one of her relatives worked in Windsor Castle as part of the household staff.

 Mary was born in Ireland but moved to England and married an English soldier named Thomas Bird.
 She worked as part of the household staff at Windsor Castle during the mid-1800s.